mexious/webprofile/README.md

 # License

-This Script Use The License Apache2
+This Script Use The GNU GENERAL PUBLIC LICENSE

 # Screenshot